fschn90/nixos/README.md

     services.nextcloud.package = pkgs.nextcloud29;
 ```

-TODO: make available on vpn only
+TODO: make available on vpn only with custom url